kuchaguangjie/git-merge-flow/doc/re-create-commits.md

-# Test steps
+# Re-create commits

-This shows how to create the commits, and do various merges.
+This shows how to create the commits in a new git project, and do various merges.
 Though the commit id will be different when you re-run the steps.

 ## Steps: